onecx/.github/profile/README.md

 ### ⚙️ Getting Started

-If you are looking to get started with OneCX check out our [Local Environment](https://github.com/onecx/onecx-local-env-cli) and the [Documentation](https://onecx.github.io/docs/index/current/index.html).
+If you are looking to get started with OneCX check out our [Local Environment](https://github.com/onecx/onecx-local-env-cli) and see the [Documentation](https://onecx.github.io/docs/index/current/index.html).

 ### 🤝 Contribute